Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aOzSvX8iaYg.md

 # [December 19th, 2019 Livestream](../2019-12-19.md)
 ## Q&A: Who is the voice of A.D.A. ?
 https://www.youtube.com/watch?v=aOzSvX8iaYg
-This question was possibly duplicated with a more recent answer: [November 16th, 2021 Livestream Q&A: Who is the voice for ADA?](./yt-5_yx7QQx9HU.md) [https://www.youtube.com/watch?v=5_yx7QQx9HU](https://www.youtube.com/watch?v=5_yx7QQx9HU)
+This question was possibly duplicated with a more recent answer: [July 5th, 2022 Livestream Q&A: Why does ADA sound like the Seattle light rail?](./yt-HUoOTOQ--Qk.md) [https://www.youtube.com/watch?v=HUoOTOQ--Qk](https://www.youtube.com/watch?v=HUoOTOQ--Qk)

 ### Topics